 Control

-In fact, the first Supervising and Pro Bono attorneys to go through our program were given instructions not to communicate outside of SharePoint, thus demonstrating that attorneys do not even need to be located in the same time zone to participate in our Pro Bono program.
+Supervising and Pro Bono Attorneys who go through our program are given instructions not to communicate outside of SharePoint.
+This demonstrates that attorneys do not even need to be located in the same time zone to participate in our Pro Bono program.

 As we use a virtual model, the Supervising attorney does not need to be physically present in New York.